code-crow1337/Github-Social/README.md

-Code test creating a Github App.
+Coding test for a company.
+Requirements: Create an App or Web serive
+Use Github's API (REST or Graphql)